The State Library has an obligation to implement all reasonably practical measures to ensure the health and safety of its staff and visitors.

 The Library aims to enable full access to its collections, workspaces and services, and active participation in its programs by the whole community.
 The Library is a shared space where everyone is welcome.
 Exemptions to restrictions outlined in this policy will be given to individuals who present medical certification of any special circumstances.

 Readers and visitors to the Library both onsite and online as well as Library staff.

 The Library is committed to providing a welcoming and safe environment.
 Closed Circuit Television (CCTV) cameras have been installed in public areas for the safety of readers and visitors and the security of the Library’s collections and buildings.

 This code outlines the conduct we expect from readers and visitors, both onsite and when interacting with the Library online.
 It is based on Library Regulation 2018 made under the Library Act 1939 (NSW).

 - Treat other readers, visitors and Library staff with courtesy and respect showing regard for their needs, sensitivities and rights.
 Antisocial behaviour, including harassing other readers, visitors or staff, using offensive language or displaying offensive imagery or signage is not acceptable.

 - Leave the Library when requested at closing time and during emergency procedures, or if directed to do so.

 - Inform Library staff immediately if you become aware of any risk or potential risk to people or property.

-- When copying Library materials and sharing material online, you are responsible for observing the provisions of the Copyright Act 1968 with respect to materials in copyright.
+- When copying Library materials, sharing material online, downloading software, films, sound records and broadcasts, you are responsible for observing the provisions of the Copyright Act 1968 with respect to materials in copyright.